What to do with Coffee grounds? Put coffee grounds in the garden? Does adding used grounds from your morning coffee to your garden soil help or hurt?

 The video below looks at HOW much coffee you can use in the Garden

-#3 – Create a Ring Of Protection
+#3 – Coffee Grounds For Plants A Ring Of Protection

-These common garden pests dislike the smell, acidity, or texture of coffee grounds and are repelled by them.
+Slug and snail, worms, and other common garden pests dislike the smell, acidity, or texture of coffee grounds and are repelled by them.
 Best of all, using this simple all natural solution can help you avoid using any toxic pesticides around your food!

 #4 – Free, Effective, and Easy To Make Liquid Fertilizer

 Let this sit a few days to allow the nutrients from the coffee to seep into the water.
-The resulting liquid is your liquid fertilizer.
+The resulting brew is your liquid fertilizer.
 This is an excellent alternative to store bought chemical fertilizers which contain harmful chemicals like petrochemicals, arsenic, and cadmium.

 Of course, unlike the store bought liquid fertilizers, your homemade liquid fertilizer is free!